pranava1709/CNN-Autoencoder/README.md

 # Results

-The results produced by the model are effecient and have attached both the validation image and resulted image for each class.
+The results produced by the model are efficient and have attached both the validation image and resulted in image for each class.

 No-substructure